nicolay-r/bulk-chain/README.md

 No-strings tiny **Chain-of-Thought framework** for your Large Language Model (LLM) that saves you time ⏰ and money 💰

-This applies sequence of prompts towards your data in `CSV`/`JSONL`/`sqlite` in order to expand table and export it:
+The end goal of this framework is to serve sequence of prompts formed into `schema` towards towards LLM.
+It iterates through your data stored in `CSV`/`JSONL`/`sqlite`.

 ### Features
 * **Provides iterator over infinite amount of input contexts** served in `CSV`/`JSONL`.